What do lenders look for in a home loan application?

 Deposit for first home buyers

-Most main bank lenders will accept 10% deposit for new builds and 20% deposit for existing properties.
-As a first home buyer you can use your KiwiSaver, as long as you’ve been in the scheme for at least three years.
-You may also be eligible for the First Home Grant.
+Most main bank lenders will generally accept a 10% deposit for new builds and a 20% deposit for existing properties.
+Some banks may even have capacity to accept less than 20% deposit for existing properties (this is always changing, so check in with us).
+As a first-home buyer, you can use your KiwiSaver if you’ve been in the scheme for at least three years.

-You might be lucky and have parents who are able to gift or lend you money to get into your first home.
-But be aware that if the money is a loan the lender will take the repayments into account when calculating your income.
+You might be lucky and have parents who can gift or lend you money to get you into your first home.
+But be aware that if the money is a loan, the lender will take the repayments into account when calculating your income.

-If you have less than 20% and want to buy an existing property you may be able to get a loan under the First Home Loan scheme, if you meet the criteria.
-Otherwise you may still be eligible for a mortgage with a bank or non-bank lender, depending on their current lending policy.
+If you have less than 20% and want to buy an existing property, you may be able to get a loan under the First Home Loan scheme, if you meet the criteria.
+Otherwise, depending on their current lending policy, you may still be eligible for a mortgage with a bank or non-bank lender.
+Talk to us about whether you could get a low-equity loan

-As above, most main bank lenders will accept 10% deposit for new builds and 20% deposit for existing properties.
-ANZ Bank is currently accepting current customer applications with less than 20%.
-You can use the proceeds of the sale of your current house for the deposit, or you can get a bridging loan to buy your next house prior to selling your current one.
-In that case you would use the equity in your current house to get the bridging loan.
+As mentioned above, most main bank lenders will accept a 10% deposit for new builds and a 20% deposit for existing properties.
+You can use the proceeds of the sale of your current house for the deposit, or you can get a bridging loan to buy your next home before selling your current one.
+In that case, you would use the equity in your current house to get the bridging loan.

 Deposit for investment property buyers